-- Lead supervisory authorities and "concerned" supervisory authorities in other Member States are obliged to cooperate and endeavour to reach a consensus, and to exchange all relevant information with each other on cross-border issues (Article 60(1)). - A "concerned" supervisory authority is defined as one which is concerned by the processing of personal data because: (a) the controller or processor is established in the Member State of that supervisory authority; (b) data subjects residing in the Member State of that supervisory authority

-- are substantially affected or likely to be substantially affected by the processing; or (c) a complaint has been lodged with that supervisory authority (Article 4(22)). - Lead supervisory authorities are further required to provide "concerned" supervisory authorities with draft decisions for their opinion, and must "take due account of their views" (Article 60(3)). - Where the lead authority and concerned supervisory authorities cannot reach a consensus, the EDPB will issue a binding decision on the matter (Article 65(1)(a)). - If a company does not have an establishment in the EU, the mere presence of a representative will not trigger the one-stop-shop system.
+- consensus, and to exchange all relevant information with each other on crossborder issues (Article 60(1)). - A "concerned" supervisory authority is defined as one which is concerned by the processing of personal data because: (a) the controller or processor is established in the Member State of that supervisory authority; (b) data subjects residing in the Member State of that supervisory authority are substantially affected or likely to be substantially affected by the processing; or (c) a complaint has been lodged with that supervisory authority (Article 4(22)). - Lead supervisory authorities are further required to provide "concerned" supervisory authorities with draft decisions for their opinion, and must "take due account of their views" (Article 60(3)). - Where the lead authority and other supervisory authorities cannot reach a consensus, the EDPB will issue a binding decision on the matter (Article 65(1)(a)).